hotdogontology/AP-CSA-Cereal-Lab-2/README.md

 If you have any questions or need assistance, send me an email or come to office hours.

 ## Acknowledgements
 This project has been adapted from the cereal lab available on AP Classroom by College Board.
+ChatGPT helped write `devcontainer.json`, `classroom.yaml`, and `CerealRunnerTests.java`.